-Denial of eligibility for a waiver may be appealed in writing to the Principal within ten (10) school days of receiving notice of denial.
-The School shall contact the parent within two (2) weeks after receiving the appeal and schedule a meeting with the Principal to discuss the parent's concerns.
-If, after meeting with the Principal, the waiver is still denied, the parent may appeal, in writing, within ten (10) school days of receiving notice of denial to the Board.
+Denial of eligibility for a waiver may be appealed in writing to the Chief Executive Officer or Principal within ten (10) school days of receiving notice of denial.
+The School shall contact the parent within two (2) weeks after receiving the appeal and schedule a meeting with the Chief Executive Officer or Principal to discuss the parent's concerns.
+If, after meeting with the Chief Executive Officer or Principal, the waiver is still denied, the parent may appeal, in writing, within ten (10) school days of receiving notice of denial to the Board.